 \3.
 These alarms are not stored in the alarm history.
 They are only displayed on the panel display.

-Note: The Eb0h, Eb2h to Eb9h, and EC0h to EC2h alarms can occur when a Safety Module is connected.
+Note: The E11h to E18h, E28h to E2Fh, E33h to E3Fh, Eb0h, Eb2h to Eb9h, and EC0h to EC2h alarms can occur when an Advanced Safety Module is connected.
 Refer to the following manual for details.